amosjyng/yin/yin.md

 archetype.implement_with_doc("Represents patterns found across an entire class of concepts.");
 attribute_archetype.implement_with_doc("Archetype representing attributes.");
 data.implement_with_doc(
     "Data that actually exist concretely as bits on the machine, as opposed to only existing as a hypothetical, as an idea."
 );
+data.impl_mod(
+    "Data that actually exist concretely as bits on the machine, as opposed to only existing as a hypothetical, as an idea."
+);
 ```